 This article may contain compensated links.
 See our full disclosure here

-In this episode, we are heading south to the region of Basilicata to visit Matera – a truly unique city that has had a troubled past but is now bursting with newfound optimism thanks to its incredible history, architecture, and magical appeal.
+Matera in the southern region of Basilicata is a truly unique city that has had a troubled past but is now bursting with newfound optimism thanks to its incredible history, architecture, and magical appeal.

 What you’ll learn in this episode